Roy Moore defamation lawsuit against accusers is paused

 A judge has paused a defamation suit filed by Roy Moore against women who accused him during his unsuccessful U.S. Senate bid of past misconduct.

-Circuit Judge Albert Johnson says the case will be held until a related defamation case against Moore by one of the women is resolved.
+Circuit Judge Albert Johnson ruled last month case will be held on the administrative docket until a related defamation case against Moore by one of the women is resolved.

-During Alabama's 2017 special Senate race, several women accused Moore of having pursued relationships with them when they were teens and he was in his 30s.
-Leigh Corfman said Moore sexually touched her when she was 14 and he was 32.
+During Alabama's 2017 special Senate race, several women accused Moore of having pursued relationships with them decades ago when they were teens and he was in his 30s.
+Leigh Corfman said Moore sexually touched her in 1979 when she was 14 and he was a 32-year-old prosecutor.

-Moore denied the allegations.
-He said Friday he went to court to clear his name of "very unfair" accusations.
+Moore said Friday he went to court to clear his name and the court's decision is "very unfair."

+"Nothing that's happened to me has been fair in court.
+Nothing," Moore said.

-Corfman filed a defamation lawsuit against Moore.
-Moore later countersued her and other accusers.
+Corfman filed a defamation lawsuit against Moore last year.
+Four months later, Moore later countersued her and other accusers.

 Johnson says Corfman's case will proceed first.